Table of Contents

-Living with Complex PTSD Featured Image New
+- Final Thoughts on Living with Complex PTSD

 Hi, my friend!
 Mecyll here. 🙂

 Today, I will share with you what living with Complex PTSD is like and how it affects my writing life.
-That means asking the most basic questions like what complex PTSD is and how different it is to the class PTSD we know.
+That means asking the most basic questions like what complex PTSD is and how different it is from the class PTSD we know.
 To shed more light on this issue, I will also share one of my journal entries so that you will gain insights and understanding about it.

 Living with Complex PTSD vs. PTSD: A Huge Gap